 While the arcade version of Commandoloops indefinitely after level 8, the NES version ends after the fourth mission (16th level) with the Engrish "Your all misson is all over.
 Your great player.
 Thank you for playing.
 This game was ended".

-for the Famicom, as expected for a nut-bustingly hard game with camouflaged projectiles everywhere on screen that kills your character in one shot, only awards you with a paragraph of Japanese text after you beat it, saying that the Decepticons have come back and you need to defeat them all over again with Rodimus.
+Transformers Convoy No Nazo, as expected for a Nintendo Hard game with camouflaged projectiles everywhere on screen that kills your character in one shot, only awards you with a paragraph of Japanese text after you beat it, either telling that the Decepticons have come back and you need to go back and collect the Rodimus cubes, or else that a new battle awaits for Rodimus.
 If you then beat the game with Rodimus Prime (who plays exactly the same), you'll simply get "Congratulations".

 The arcade version says "Thanks to you, the world is saved", followed by the Game Over screen.